wildfly/quickstart/servlet-security/README.md

 What is it?
 -----------

-This example demonstrates the use of JEE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6 and  JBoss AS7.
+This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6 and  JBoss AS7.

 This quickstart takes the following steps to implement Servlet security: